 All the same, if you give your dog ice cubes, the best and safest way to offer one is by crushing it into small pieces.
 A whole ice cube could stick to your dog’s tongue or he could swallow it all in one go, causing him to choke.

 Giving your dog ice cubes, either crushed up or in his drinking water, is an excellent and safe way to keep your beloved pooch hydrated on a hot summer’s day.
 It is also a healthy and natural way to keep his teeth clean!
 However, like everything, ice should be given in moderation as a rewarding treat and not something to be expected every time you go to the freezer, as this could ultimately lead to pestering.

 In some cases, giving your dog ice cubes may cause him to have a severe reaction, such as vomiting.
 If this happens, then ice is obviously something your dog is unable to tolerate, so should not be given in future.

-Making an ice lick is a wonderful way to keep your dog entertained during those long, hot summer days plus you can monitor his intake.
+And finally, consider making an ice lick.
+This is a wonderful way to keep your dog entertained during those long, hot summer days plus you can monitor his intake.
 Freeze chicken or beef broth with a little peanut butter for a yummy, doggy ice treat!

 Pippa Mattinson is the best selling author of The Happy Puppy Handbook, the Labrador Handbook, Choosing The Perfect Puppy, and Total Recall.

 She is also the founder of the Gundog Trust and the Dogsnet Online Training Program